Meters and Smart Meters

 These enable two-way communication between meter and supplier, so meter readings can automatically be transmitted at a choice of frequency, including Half Hourly – making estimated bills a thing of the past.

 The upgrade to Smart meters will mostly impact households and small businesses, but also some larger businesses with smaller sites.
-Any meter in profile class 1-4 is affected, although those that have already been upgraded with certain types of Automated Meter Reading (AMR) technology are currently exempt.

 Register your interest